jongo593/test-react-todomvc/README.md

 # TodoMVC in React

-> A Todo app built to show how one would implement an MVC pattern in React.
+> A Todo Single Page App built to show how one would implement an MVC pattern in React.
 This app will track your TODOs and allows you to complete and delete them.
 It persists your TODOs in the Browser's LocalStorage

 ## Resources